DogtorJ.com

 23) Timberwolf Organics- Dakota™ Bison Canid Formula

-24) Wellness CORE- Dog and cat food
+24) Wellness CORE- Dog and cat foods

-Note: If allergy symptoms persist after 3-6 weeks of starting these diets, then blood testing is available to identify other food allergies.
+If allergy symptoms persist after 3-6 weeks of starting these diets, then blood testing is available to identify other food allergies.
 These can be varied and numerous, especially in aged pets.If seizures persist for more than a few days, then further restriction of glutamate-containing foods should be accomplished immediately.

 Above all, BE STRICT.
 Food allergies can be very sensitive conditions and the least amount of the offending substance can trigger reactions that can last for days.
 Remember: When the immune system decides that it doesn't like something, it wants no more of it, not just less of it.
 Be creative in finding safe treats for your pets- those that MATCH the diet.
 This will be a lot harder on you than your pet.I now encourage people to think outside the box, incorporating fruits and vegetables as treats for their dogs.
 Mine love baby carrots, blueberries, apples, broccoli, and cherry tomatoes, especially with a little peanut butter on them.